-To support the highly interactive structure of this course, we will alternate lectures, guest speakers, and workshops according to the specific class topics.
+To support the highly interactive structure of this course, we will utilize a variety of lectures, guest speakers, and workshops according to the specific class topics.

-All the lecture materials and resources (slides, readings, guest speaker presentations, etc.) will be posted on the course OWL site following each lecture.
+All the lecture materials and resources (slides, readings, guest speaker presentations, etc.) will be posted on the course Brightspace site following each lecture.
 Required readings and other materials will be available online or directly provided by the instructors before the relevant class.